 You are normally entitled to return to work in the position you held before starting maternity leave, and on the same terms of employment.
-Exceptions may occur in particular circumstances in accordance and with limits of applicable law.

 If you want to change your hours or other working arrangements on return from maternity leave you should make a request to your line manager.
 Acceptance of such change is at sole discretion of your line manager.